MISHHF93/Ali1ion/README.md

-# NAO-AI Project
+# Ali1ion Project

-NAO-AI is a sophisticated AI tool built for marketing automation, integrating GPT-4o for generating targeted marketing campaigns, analyzing real-time market trends, voice-based interactions, and producing AI-generated images.
+Ali1ion is a sophisticated AI tool built for marketing automation, integrating GPT-4o for generating targeted marketing campaigns, analyzing real-time market trends, voice-based interactions, and producing AI-generated images.
 This project aims to provide an actionable, Siri/Jarvis-like assistant for enhancing customer engagement and streamlining marketing workflows.

 ---